JakobWl/embrace-ai-tasks/llm-log.md

 This time i only needed about 1 hour for the entire task.
 Considering i asked about bugs etc and thereby generated the tests first and foremost.
 After that my claude code looped around testing and implementing until it was satisfied with the results.
 This took about 20 minutes.
+Having a structured working approach i really minimized time and cost and effort considering the complexity of the task.
 </details>